 I originally heard a coconut-telephone version of that story from my friend Tom, who had a thematic variation of his own: of the time he persuaded a woman he liked to come climbing.
 The descent from their route was complex, he got lost, and they had to hunker down in the dark, both in shorts and T’s.
 She was so pissed and disgusted, he told me, that hugging for warmth was “out of the question.”

-There are a million stories, though, by our brethren who have bivied unintentionally.
-Those are, for better or worse, times you really remember over the years and decades.
+A climber friend, Katie Kemble, has always said that someday she wants to compile a book of various accounts titled Silly Places I’ve Slept.
+There are a million stories by our brethren who have bivied unintentionally.
+Those are, for better or worse, times you really remember.

 Sometime in the night Barry announced, “I’m going to anchor my head to the wall.”